 Febe Armanios has taught at Middlebury College since 2004.
 She received her BA, MA, and Ph.D. from Ohio State University.
-She teaches courses that span from the seventh-century rise of Islam to the present-day Middle East.
-Her research interests include Christian religious identity in the Middle East, particularly among Egypt's Copts, as well as cross-religious practices from pilgrimage and the veneration of saints to food customs and the use of new media.
+Her research interests include the history of Christian religious identity in the Middle East, particularly among Egypt's Copts, as well as cross-religious practices from pilgrimage and the veneration of saints to food customs and the use of new media.
 She has been awarded fellowships from the Fulbright Foundation, the Gerda Henkel Foundation, the John Templeton Foundation, and the National Endowment for the Humanities, among others.
-Her current book project explores the history of Christian satellite television in the Middle East (ca. 1980-present).
+Her current book project explores the history of Christian television in the Middle East (ca. 1980-present).

 Coptic Christianity in Ottoman Egypt (Oxford University Press, 2011; paperback 2015)

 Satellite Ministries: The Rise of Christian Television in the Middle East (in progress).

 Articles & Book Chapters

-"Emerging Christian Media in Egypt: Clerical Authority and the Visualization of Women in Coptic Video Films," co-authored with Andrew Amstutz, the International Journal of Middle East Studies 45 (2013): 513-533.
+"Emerging Christian Media in Egypt: Clerical Authority and the Visualization of Women in Coptic Video Films," co-authored with Andrew Amstutz '08, the International Journal of Middle East Studies 45 (2013): 513-533.

 "Coptic Faith and Practice in Egyptian Contexts," in Elizabeth W. Fernea, Farhad Daftary, and Azim Nanji, eds.
 Living in Historic Cairo: Past and Present in an Islamic City (London and Seattle: The Institute of Ismaili Studies and the University of Washington Press, 2010): 86-92.